-In years when it did take place, the Fun City Festival event happens in Lower Lonsdale and attracts tens of thousands of participants as well as up to 6000 sliders.
+In years when it did take place, the Fun City Festival happened in Lower Lonsdale and attracted tens of thousands of participants as well as up to 6000 sliders.

 When and Where

-Last year North Vancouver’s Car Free Day celebrations and Fun City Festival took place in mid-August.
-In 2018, however, the festivities happen on the Saturday and Sunday in mid-July.
-In 2019 it was going to be on the weekend of July 13th and 14th from 10:00 am until 6 pm both days.
+A couple of years ago North Vancouver’s Car Free Day celebrations and Fun City Festival took place in mid-August.
+Last year the festivities instead happened on a Saturday and Sunday in mid-July.
+In 2019 it was going to be on the weekend of July 13th and 14th from 10:00 am until 6:00 pm both days.
 As mentioned above, however, the event has been cancelled for 2019.

-Each year the event takes place in the Lower Lonsdale neighbourhood of North Vancouver between 8th Street and the Shipyards at the bottom of North Vancouver’s main Lonsdale Avenue.
+In the last couple of years the event took place in the Lower Lonsdale neighbourhood of North Vancouver between 8th Street and the Shipyards at the bottom of North Vancouver’s main Lonsdale Avenue.

-The giant Slide the City water slide runs from Keith Road to 5th Street down the middle of Lonsdale Avenue.
-Most years there are also Car Free Day street-party activities between 4th Street and Esplanade, but only in the event’s first year
+The giant Slide the City water slide ran from Keith Road to 5th Street down the middle of Lonsdale Avenue.
+A few years ago there were also Car Free Day street-party activities between 4th Street and Esplanade, but only in the event’s first year

-Also, on the Saturday, there is additional live music from 5 until 10 pm at Shipbuilders’ Square at the Shipyards at the bottom of Lonsdale.
-In 2018 the headliner band there is Coco Jafro (who are really good)!
+Also, on the Saturday, there used to be additional live music from around 5:00 until 10:00 pm at Shipbuilders’ Square at the Shipyards at the bottom of Lonsdale.
+In 2018 the headliner band there was Coco Jafro (who are really good)!

 City Fun Festival Activities

-Fun City Festival activities include the giant Slide the City water slide, a Car Free Day street party, kids’ activities at the Family Zone and live music at Shipbuilders’ Square.
+Fun City Festival activities in past years have included the giant Slide the City water slide, a Car Free Day street party, kids’ activities at the Family Zone and live music at Shipbuilders’ Square.

 Slide the City Water Slide

-The biggest and most fun activity at the Fun City Festival is definitely the 1000-foot water slide that goes down Lonsdale Avenue between Keith Road and 5th Street.
+The biggest and most fun activity at the Fun City Festival has definitely been the 1000-foot water slide that went down Lonsdale Avenue between Keith Road and 5th Street.

-Note: Inflatable tubes are available for purchase at the event.
-Also, sliding participants must be at least 5 years of age and 46+ inches in height.
+Note: Sliding participants had to be at least 5 years of age and 44+ inches in height.

 Tips and Advice

 Below are some tips and suggestions to help you make the most out of your Slide the City experience (if it ever happens again).

 TIP #1: If you’re looking for cotton candy, chips or another snack, check out the vendor stall run by the local Kiwanis Club.
 It’s there most years and proceeds from items sold there benefit local charitable causes!

-TIP #3: The slide closes down at 6 pm, so, because of the long lines, try to do your sliding earlier in the day and don’t wait until near the end.
+TIP #4: The slide closes down at 6:00 pm, so, because of the long lines, get in the queue for your last trip well before that.

 Car Free Day Street Party

-Up until a couple of years ago, North Vancouver’s Car Free Day Street Party starts just below the Slide the City water slide and continues along Lonsdale Avenue all the way down to Esplanade which is just a couple of blocks north of Lonsdale Quay and the SeaBus Terminal.
+Up until a couple of years ago, North Vancouver’s Car Free Day Street Party started just below the Slide the City water slide and continued along Lonsdale Avenue all the way down to Esplanade which is just a couple of blocks north of Lonsdale Quay and the SeaBus Terminal.

 Shipbuilders’ Square Entertainment

 Shipbuilders’ Square at the bottom of Lonsdale Avenue hosts free live music and a beer garden every Saturday evening in the summer.
-On the Saturday of the Fun City Festival in 2018 the concert of the week is with the band Coco Jafro and the music and entertainment runs all evening (from 5 until 10 pm).
+On the Saturday of the Fun City Festival in 2018 the concert of the week was with the band Coco Jafro.

-Click Shipyards Summer Sessions Outdoor Concerts for information on live music events on other Saturday evenings in the summer.
+Click Shipyards Summer Sessions Outdoor Concerts for information about live music events on other Saturday evenings in the summer.

-The City of Vancouver also hosts Car Free Day events each year – on Denman Street, Main Street and Commercial Drive, as well as in Kitsilano – but in June and July.
+The City of Vancouver also hosts Car Free Day events each year – on Denman Street, Main Street and in Kitsilano in June– as well as on Commercial Drive in July.
 For information on these other events which are similar to the one in North Vancouver but without the water slide, click Metro Vancouver Car Free Days.

-For more information on North Vancouver’s July Car Free Day event click Fun City Festival.
+For more information on North Vancouver’s July Car Free Day event see the City of North Vancouver‘s website.